claudetech/grunt-brerror/README.md

 ## Known limitations

-* Does not seem to work with `spanw: false` for watch task
+* Does not seem to work with `spawn: false` for watch task
 * Probably buggy if compile tasks are run concurrently